MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 ![Hash subject lines.](../images/wpa/tutorials/hash-subject-lines.png)

-If your Viva Insights or Workplace Analytics admin has chosen to hash subject lines by setting the **Hash subject lines** option to **Yes**, the subject lines of meetings that are shown in query results become unintelligible.
+If your Workplace Analytics admin has chosen to hash subject lines by setting the **Hash subject lines** option to **Yes**, the subject lines of meetings that are shown in query results become unintelligible.

 However, this option also makes subject lines unusable for business-process analysis.
 So, when this setting is in effect, if you select **Add business process** in the procedure to [Create a new business process](#create-a-new-business-process), you'll see a warning stating that business-process analysis is unavailable.
-To re-enable it, contact your Viva Insights or Workplace Analytics admin and ask them to set the **Hash subject lines** option to **No**.
+To re-enable it, contact your Workplace Analytics admin and ask them to set the **Hash subject lines** option to **No**.

 ### Exclude terms from subject lines